-WALL OVERCROWDING :- please note east wall spaces are strictly controlled for ANGLERS ONLY AND WE CANT ALLOW VISITORS .
-If you must fish with a non angler please do not use the east wall.
-Lower levels of both walls are strictly anglers only, please help us comply with COVID regulations and spacing , thank you
+WALL OVERCROWDING :- please note east wall spaces are strictly controlled for ANGLERS ONLY AND ALL ON THE LOWER LEVEL MUST HAVE A VALID TICKET .
+If you must fish with a non angler EXPECT TO BE CHARGED ACCORDINGLY.
+Lower levels of both walls are strictly anglers only and everyone WILL be charged accordingly, please help us comply with COVID regulations and spacing , thank you

 So, the long walk as some call it.
 The east wall or Breakwater is at the far end of the marina, while repair work is ongoing the access is in the far left corner once over the loch bridge and past the boat yard on the left.
 It is also the way to get at the undercliff walk footpath.
 Turn left in the corner for the cliff walk turn right to the wall.

 With ongoing restrictions due to covid 19 both lower wall levels for fishing are under some restrictions.
 On the east wall it is currently ANGLERS ONLY AND RESTRICTED TO 2 ANGLERS PER BAY from different households or 2 households max 2 people or one household with a max of 6 persons(all will be charged 2 RODS PER PERSON.
 The duty warden has the discretion to allow household members to share a bay subject to current covid rules set by the government.
 The east wall is strictly no visitors during this period.
 Current spacing guidance is 1 meter and for customer safety Dave has decided to maintain the above restrictions.

 The duty warden has the discretion to allow household members to share a bay subject to current covid rules set by the government.